SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 ### Options

-All valid options when posting in a payment with operation `Purchase`, are described in each payment method's respective API reference.
+All valid options when posting in a payment with operation `Purchase`, are described in each payment instrument's respective API reference.
 Please see the general sequence diagrams for more information about payments in one-phase (e.g. [Swish][swish] and credit card with autocapture) and two-phase (e.g. [Credit card][credit-card], [MobilePay][mobile-pay],